-The behaviour of realloc() is implementation defined (in C17, in C23 it is likely to become undefined).
+The behaviour of realloc() with a size of zero is implementation defined in C17 and undefined in C23.
 Valgrind tries to work in the same way as the underlying system and C runtime library that it was configured and built on.
 However, if you use a different C runtime library then this default may be wrong.
 If the value is yes then realloc will deallocate the memory and return NULL.
 If the value is no then realloc will not deallocate the memory and the size will be handled as though it were one byte.